Micro-MBA: Admission criteria

 Admissions criteria vary.
 But mostly it is generally required that participants already have an existing business or a business idea that they want to realize after the course.
 No specific academic qualifications are required.
 The most important requirements are high motivation levels and the will to apply the learning to their businesses.
 Interviews are conducted before choosing applicants to guarantee that they take the opportunity seriously.
 Implementing organisations are encouraged not to offer the course free of charge.
 Making even a nominal charge has been found to have a significant impact on the positive outcome of the training.
 Non-Profit organisations receiving sponsorships for their clients are encouraged to follow the model of charging something for the course.

-Anybody, anywhere in the world, may download the Micro-MBA Mobile App (for android) free of charge from Google Play Store.
-The download includes the first Module (Market Investigation).
 Learners who wish to continue with the course submit the first workbook from the handsets.
 They are then allocated to a trained facilitator who keeps in touch with them via WhatsApp or Gmail and ensures that they receive the 7 subsequent workbooks incrementally, as they demonstrate their understanding of each completed workbook.

 The Micro-MBA Biz-Calc App is available free of charge for 14 days from Google Play.
 Thereafter there is an annual fee of US$5, to enable emerging entrepreneurs to complete their Cash-Flow Management, Costing & Pricing and Stock Control calculations on the App.
 Records may be kept indefinitely and used for coaching and reporting purposes when required.